FOLLOW US

 Crime

 Pickpockets operate in airports and on public transport.
-Criminals target people or vehicles they think may be carrying large amounts of cash.
-Four-wheel drive and luxury vehicles are common targets.
-Take precautions to protect yourself from street crime and report incidents of crime to the local police.
+Criminals target people they think may be carrying large amounts of cash.
+Take precautions to protect yourself from street crime by:

 Organised crime

-Isolated incidents of armed violence and vehicle explosions in major cities are usually linked to organised crime and do not target foreigners, but can take place in areas visited by foreigners.
+Isolated incidents of armed violence and vehicle explosions in major cities are usually linked to organised crime and do not target visitors.
+However there could be violent incidents in areas visited by foreign nationals.

 Laws and cultural differences